logo-lakshmshree

 3. Pidilite Industries

-Pidilite Industries is one of the best monopoly stocks in India; it is the leader in the adhesives and sealants market, with Fevicol being the most recognizable product in Indian households.
+The Fevicol moat remains impenetrable.
+Pidilite continues to dominate the adhesives market, benefiting from the 2026 construction boom and home renovation trends.
 The company holds 70% of the market share and continues to innovate in the chemical industry.
 With the rise in construction and home improvement, Pidilite is set to grow even further.

 • CMP: ₹3,046